 - Never smoke or have an open flame in the area of a gas smell.

 Be aware that if the gas company shuts your gas off, you may be without gas until the leak is repaired, tested, and inspected by the city inspector.
-This could take days depending on the city and additional cost may for city inspection services.
+This could take days, a major inconvenience, especially during the winter.

 Contact Legacy Plumbing if you suspect a gas leak, or if you need assistance with any residential repairs or light commercial plumbing.
 We are here to help.